eduardz1/Master-Thesis/chapters/implementation.typ

 == Accelerating the Matrix Creation <acc-mat-creation>

+When looking at offloading on device part of the computation of the matrix for the @HDG system, we have to keep in mind Amdahl's law.
+This observation states that the maximum theoretical speedup of an overall system is limited by the fraction of time that the improved section is actually used @x-Amdahl.
+It would be unwise, therefore, to focus on routines which are not particularly expensive, even when they offer perfect parallelism opportunities.
+A focused approach has been employed, with specific functions, such as the one responsible for computing the values of the matrix $AA$, being analyzed in isolation.

 Generating the sparse matrix that is fed to the sparse solver is, depending on the model, one of the most costly operations we can find in @HAWEN.
 In this section we will explore some of the techniques used to accelerate it.

 === Reducing Matrix Inversions <red-mat-inv>

 When looking at the profiles of the benchmarks (see @tau), it can be noticed that a significant amount of time was spent in @LAPACK matrix inversion routines.
+As we saw in @forward-problem, the inverse of matrix $AA_e$ in the @HDG system is reused multiple times.
+Originally, the code computed this matrix and stored the result for the following computations.
+Through some rearrangement, the systems can be rewritten in a standard linear system form, making it possible to use the standard form of $AA_e$ and the standard @LAPACK routines `*GETRF` @x-GETRF and `*GETRS` @x-GETRS for, respectively, computing the LU factors and solving the linear systems with them.

-When solving a linear system $A x = b$, calculating the inverse $A^(-1)$ to solve $x = A^(-1) b$ is always less efficient than using direct methods @x-DontInvertThatMatrix.
+More generally, when solving a linear system $A x = b$, calculating the inverse $A^(-1)$ to solve $x = A^(-1) b$ is always less efficient than using direct methods @x-DontInvertThatMatrix.
 Even when solving for multiple right-hand sides, it is more efficient to use the LU decomposition of the matrix $A$ and solve the system $L U x = b$ directly.
 While both LU decomposition and matrix inversion are $O(n^3)$ operations, when analyzing the number of @FLOP:pl required, the latter comes out as three times more expensive than the former @x-WhyNotInvertMatrix @x-WhyLUbetterThanInverse.

 Another disadvantage of the matrix inversion approach is that it is less numerically stable when the matrix $A$ is ill-conditioned. #cite(<x-AccuracyAndStability>, form: "prose", supplement: "Section 14.1") discusses the numerical stability in more detail, specifically, they argue that, comparing the best possible residual bound on the backward error, in the case $A^(-1)$ is computed with no rounding errors, of the two methods: